Rana-Phy/SNAP/README.md

 This repository contains the trained SNAP potential.

-## 1. SNAP for Ti₃SiC₂ MAX Phase
-### Citation
-If you use this potential in your research, please cite:
-*"Unveiling Kink Band Formation Mechanism in MAX Phases."*
+## 1. SNAP for Ti₃SiC₂ MAX Phase used in paper *"Unveiling Kink Band Formation Mechanism in MAX Phases."*

 The following files are included:
 - **TSC_commat.snapcoeff** – SNAP coefficient file
 - **TSC_commat.snapparam** – SNAP parameter file

+### Citation
+If you use this potential in your research, please cite:

 ## Usage Instructions
 To apply this potential in your LAMMPS simulations, use the following command in your input script: